Wilson-Utibe/PIZZA-SALES-DATA-ANALYSIS/README.md

 ### Data Sources

-Sales Data:The primary dataset use for this analysis is a "Sales_data_csv file", containing detailed information of each sales made by the company.
+Sales Data:The primary dataset use for this analysis is a "pizza_sales_csv file", containing detailed information of each sales made by the company.

 ### Tools